vatsa287/cli-weather/README.md

 3 - Alpha Test Release
 - Python2 and Python3 compatible
-- Introductio of wheel distribution in binary
+- Introduction of wheel distribution in binary
 - Minor bug fixes in setup.py